paglobal/augmented-tabflow/README.md

 - (if necessary) add alerts for action start and action complete
 - (if necessary) add test suite
 - create `TreeDialog` and `ConfirmationDialog`
+- use `await` anywhere you can. don't use `async-await` in array filter functions
-- use `await` anywhere you can
+- use early returns anywhere you can
 - show warning or error alerts for when certain data is unavailable
 - maybe change the way arrays are typed to use `Array<T>`
-- implement "overwrite with current session" feature

 ### Extension